 In Multifamily Investing, “Defining Your Criteria” is the first essential step to consider before putting your money anywhere.
 To make the best and most profitable investment choices, you need to specify, outline and, I would suggest write down, a game plan to guide you through the storm of properties, information, details, and deals.
-Defining your criteria will save time, money, frustration, and as a new investor, will save you from the dreaded Procrastination Paralysis – a condition described as a plaguing fear of failure, which prevents one from making that first move towards financial freedom.
+Defining your criteria will save time, money, frustration, and as a new investor, will save you from the dreaded Analysis Paralysis – a condition described as a plaguing fear of failure, which prevents one from making that first move towards financial freedom.

 I wish I had been more clear about what I was looking for as a young and hungry investor.
 All of that energy could have been directed at more productive and profitable tasks instead of analyzing deal, after deal, after deal.
 Knowing now that only a small percentage of available deals are even worth my consideration, defining my criteria should have been my very first priority.
 But, I feared missing out on that one awesome deal.
-So, I spent countless hours dissecting every prospective deal I came across, stuck in Procrastination Paralysis, refusing to act.
+So, I spent countless hours dissecting every prospective deal I came across, stuck in Analysis Paralysis, refusing to act.
 Take it from me, skipping the step of “Defining Your Criteria is counterproductive to every goal you have when it comes to real estate investing.

 HOW TO DEFINE YOUR CRITERIA IN REAL ESTATE INVESTING